Rock Radio Scrapbook

 Medicare, providing free medical care to all for most procedures, became law in Canada on July 1.

-On the radio front, fast-talking deejay Jack Armstrong arrived in Canada for his first show on CHUM June 16, and a followup program June 22.
+On the radio front, fast-talking deejay Jack Armstrong arrived in Canada for his first show on CHUM June 16, and a follow-up program June 22.
 The shows went so well that he was given a full-time shift at CHUM - the only Canadian station this Top 40 legend ever worked at.

-This aircheck features Taylor Parnaby with a live report from the Canadian Open golf tournament, and lots of great CHUM jingles, imaging and commercial segments from the time.
+This aircheck features Tayler Parnaby with a live report from the Canadian Open golf tournament, and lots of great CHUM jingles, imaging and commercial segments from the time.
 As for Jack himself, he's on FIRE!

 Hear Jack Armstrong's second CHUM show here.